peidevs/Event_Resources/PendingMeetUps.md

 #### January 2016

+* cat-herder is TBD
+* workshop with Suhaib Qaiser on Angular JS (confirmed)

+#### February 2016

+* cat-herder is TBD
 * speaker 1: Jim Murphy on AWS or DevOps (not confirmed)
-* speaker 2: Ross Evans on machine learning (not confirmed... could be February instead)
+* speaker 2: Ross Evans on machine learning (not confirmed)

-#### February 2016

-* TBD

 #### Misc

 * ping Ron M or Christian S about TypeScript talk
-* TODO: ping Suhaib to touch base about his talk that was bumped from November.
-He is based in Nova Scotia and did a JavaScript workshop that was a hit.
-He'll need lead-time before coming to PEI.
-He works with Dustin and Binary Star.